-Crochet Getaway welcomes Noreen Kompanik as a returning contributor.
-In Taos, New Mexico, Noreen visited Susanna Starr, founder of Starr Interiors, and shares insights into the art and history of Zapotec weaving.
+In Taos, New Mexico, Noreen Kompanik visited Susanna Starr, founder of Starr Interiors, for insights into the art and history of the Zapotec weavers.
+Crochet Getaway welcomes Noreen as a returning contributor.

-Magnificent Taos, New Mexico has long been known as a mecca for artists and visionaries.
-From native pottery created from the earth’s elements to eclectic more modern works, art has always been a part of Taos’ unique culture.
+Magnificent Taos, New Mexico, is known as a mecca for artists and visionaries.
+From native pottery created from the earth’s elements to eclectic, more modern works, art has always been a part of Taos’ unique culture.

-Susanna’s fascination with the Zapotec culture began in the early 1970’s when she and photographer husband, John Lamkin navigated the dirt roads of Oaxaca in south-central Mexico and happened upon the remote village of Teotitlan high in the mountains.
+Susanna’s fascination with the Zapotec culture began in the early 1970s when she and her photographer husband, John Lamkin, navigated the dirt roads of Oaxaca in south-central Mexico.
+Here, they happened upon the remote village of Teotitlan, high in the mountains.

 Starr felt an immediate connection to the friendly villagers and their magnificent hand-woven quality products.

-“The heartbeat of Oaxaca is reflected through its indigenous people, the Zapotec Indians” said Susanna.
-She and John were so taken with her experiences that Susanna’s words and John’s photos created a spectacular book titled “Our Interwoven Lives with the Zapotec Weavers: An Odyssey of the Heart.” which is available through Amazon.
+“The heartbeat of Oaxaca is reflected through its indigenous people, the Zapotec Indians,” said Susanna.
+She and John were so taken with her experiences that Susanna’s words and John’s photos created a spectacular book.
+It is titled “Our Interwoven Lives with the Zapotec Weavers: An Odyssey of the Heart.” which is available through Amazon.

-The Zapotecs or “cloud people” as they’re often called inhabited the valley of Oaxaca and once built great ancient cities but one of their lasting cultural achievement includes their one-of-a-kind weaving traditions.
-She was so taken by these ethnic weavings that weren’t being sold anywhere in the U.S. that Susanna began bringing these masterpieces back with her, and introduced them to not only Taos, but to the world.
+The Zapotecs, or “cloud people” as they’re often called, inhabited the valley of Oaxaca and built great ancient cities.
+However, one of their lasting cultural achievements includes their one-of-a-kind weaving traditions.
+So taken by these ethnic weavings, Susanna began bringing these masterpieces back to the U.S. with her.
+She introduced them to not only Taos but to the world.

-Leah Sobol, director of sales for Starr Interiors has worked with her friend Susanna for over 18 years.
-Her love of weaving as an artform is apparent in her enthusiasm and pride for Starr Interiors’ “Line of the Spirit” collection that blends design elements from world ethnic and tribal cultures—particularly the Zapotec people.
-The rugs, wall hangings and pillows are so exquisitely handcrafted that Leah says famous customers like Sting, Paul Simon and Diana Ross own these collections.
+Leah Sobol, director of sales for Starr Interiors, has worked with her friend Susanna for over 18 years.
+Her love of weaving as an art form is apparent in her enthusiasm and pride for Starr Interiors’ “Line of the Spirit” collection.
+This collection blends design elements from world ethnic and tribal cultures—particularly the Zapotec people.
+The rugs, wall hangings, and pillows are so exquisitely handcrafted that Leah says famous customers like Sting, Paul Simon, and Diana Ross own these collections.

 After hearing the story of how Susanna Starr’s gallery came to be and her tales about her and John’s time with the Zapotecan families, a quote came to mind by Author Anita Morjanni.
 She says “In the tapestry of life, we’re all connected.
 Each one of us is a gift to those around us helping each other be who we are, weaving a perfect picture together.”